stagedml/stagedml/run/rusentiment/out/Report.md

 # eval ends
 ```

-We prepare combine primitives to get the final stage to realize in
+We combine a confusion matrix stage with best stage defined in the
-`stage_cm`.
+previous section.
+The final stage function will be contained in
+`stage_cm`
+variable:

 ``` python numberLines
 stage_finetune=partial(all_multibert_finetune_rusentiment1, lr=min(learning_rates))
 stage_cm=partial(bert_rusentiment_evaluation, stage=stage_finetune)
 ```

-With the confusion matrix stage added, the dependency graph became:
+Dependency graph of the combined stage became:

 ``` python numberLines
 with prepare_markdown_image('cm_graph.png') as path: